IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario2/Configuration/README.md

 <img src="./media/image57.jpeg"  />

-Skip any Configuration to be applied this integration.
-Just Click Next.
+Skip any Configuration to be applied this integration if you have not created a Policy Project.
+Just Click **Next**.

+If you have a MQ Policy Project, then you can create configuration for it, select it and Click **Next**.
+Click **[here](Create-MQ-Policy.md#integration-server---mq-policy-project-configuration)** for more details.

 <img src="./media/image58.jpeg"  />

-Enter the Integration Server Name, Select License.
+Enter the Integration Server Name starting with your Name to make it unique, Select License.
 Click Create.

 <img src="./media/image59.jpeg" />